pgjdbc/pgjdbc/docs/content/documentation/use.md

 ## Connecting to the Database

 With JDBC, a database is represented by a URL (Uniform Resource Locator).
-With PostgreSQL™, this takes one of the following forms:
+With PostgreSQL®, this takes one of the following forms:

 * jdbc:postgresql:database
 * jdbc:postgresql:/